UPDATED: April 2023NEWS

 We are all aware of the benefits of a garden arch, whether acting as a grand entrance to your garden or adding a focal point to an empty space.
 The related arbour, effectively an arch with a seat can further create a pleasant space to relax or shelter.

-There is nothing wrong with a bare, unadorned arch, but you should consider that an arch or arbour can host a variety of climbing plants that will absolutely thrive over the structure.
+There is nothing wrong with a bare, unadorned arch, but of course an arch or arbour can host a variety of climbing plants that will absolutely thrive over the structure.

 These climbers will not only afford not only a fantastic display of colour but also release wonderful fragrances that you can soak up as you pass by.

-(TIP: Many climbers are more scented in the evening)
+Did you know: Many climbers are more scented in the evening.